wp-plugins/content-aware-sidebars/readme.txt

 If the theme supports dynamic widget areas/sidebars, new sidebars can be created to replace or merge with those.
 If not, it is still possible to create sidebars and then use the function `display_ca_sidebar()` in the theme.

-= Will Content Aware Sidebars work with my plugin? =
+= Will Content Aware Sidebars work with/support my plugin? =

 Most likely.